Crouch, Melbourne Fishing Reel History and Reference Information by Bernie Ladd, 2012.

 To date there are several “Dual Braked“ Melbourne Crouch reels known to be in the hands of collectors.

-'Dual Braked' Crouch initially designed for Tournament Casting.
+'Dual Braked' Crouch was initially designed for Tournament Casting.

-In reflecting on my memorable meeting with Melbourne based Crouch enthusiast, Trevor Brown, when we examined his “Dual Braked Crouch”, I recalled seeing a similar Dual Braked reel, when I came across one, in 1999, at the Victorian Lakes Entrance Market.
+In reflecting on my memorable meeting with Melbourne-based Crouch enthusiast, Trevor Brown, when we examined his “Dual Braked Crouch”, I recalled seeing a similar Dual Braked reel, when I came across one, in 1999, at the Victorian Lakes Entrance Market.
 At that time, I had not seen or had any knowledge of a 'Dual Braked' Crouch and foolishly commented to the dealer, who was asking $500.00 for the Crouch, that the secondary brake mechanism was not Crouch factory produced!
-Hence, I believed that his reel, offered for sale was not in original condition, and therefore it had no collectable interest for me.
+Hence, I believed that his reel, offered for sale was not in original condition, and therefore it was of no collectable interest.

-In 2005, a Melbourne based author and ‘Fly Tier’, Mick Hall, emailed to me images of his Crouch, seeking information pertaining to the unusual ‘Dual Braking’ system.
+In 2005, a Melbourne-based author and ‘Fly Tier’, Mick Hall, emailed images of his Crouch, seeking information about the unusual ‘Dual Braking’ system.
 Upon reflection of the Crouch seen at Lakes Entrance, I realised the similarity and commented to Mick: “I’m not sure if the Dual Brake was Crouch factory produced and I had seen a similar version.”
-Without personally carefully examining Mick’s reel (something that I should have done with the Crouch seen in 1999 at Lakes Entrance) I simply was not sure of the reel’s originality, although from his images I started have doubts about my original assessment of the 'Dual Braked' Crouch seen at the Lakes Entrance Market!
+Without personally carefully examining Mick’s reel (something that I should have done with the Crouch seen in 1999 at Lakes Entrance) I simply was not sure of the reel’s originality, although from his images I started to have doubts about my original assessment of the 'Dual Braked' Crouch seen at the Lakes Entrance Market!

-It was not until after my meeting with Trevor Brown in 2020, when we thoroughly examined his ‘Dual Braked’ Crouch’, that I realised the possibility that this unusual reel, could have been produced by Jack Crouch for competition.
-I recalled Jack Crouch Jnr, commenting during our one of several meetings in 2013, that: “Some reels came with two brakes, that dad made for competition casting.”
+It was not until after I met with Trevor Brown in 2020, when we thoroughly examined his ‘Dual Braked’ Crouch’, that I realised the possibility that this unusual reel, could have been produced by Jack Crouch for competition.
+I recalled Jack Crouch Jnr, commenting during one of several meetings in 2013, that: “Some reels came with two brakes, that dad made for competition casting.”

-I remembered that we were initially discussing various materials used for the removable side plate for the Melbourne made Crouch (e.g..
-Bronze; Brass; or Aluminium).
-Then, Jack Junior made this critical comment, which at the time upon hearing it, I made a note, but did not think much of it at the time.
+I remember that we were initially discussing various materials used for the removable side plate for the Melbourne-made Crouch (e.g.) Bronze; Brass; or Aluminium).
+Then, Jack Junior made this critical comment, which at the time upon hearing it, I made a note, of but did not think much of it at the time.

 Recently after reviewing my segment on the Dual Braked Crouch reels, it dawned on me that all three 'Dual Braked' Crouch reels that I had seen (initially at the Lakes Entrance Market; followed by the images of a similar reel sent to me by email from Mick Hall, whom I later met in 2021; Trevor Brown’s reel, and my previous discussions with Jack Crouch Jnr; and together with gathered documented data pointing to the fact that during WWII, as a member of Fairfield Angling Club, Jack Crouch Snr became interested in tournament casting); it dawned on me indeed, that the reel was made for this purpose.
 I therefore concluded that the ‘Dual Braked' Crouch was purpose-made for tournament casting, by Jack Crouch Snr, around 1940.